astaniano/hat/platforms/webSecAcademy/server_side_topics/bll_vuln/bll_short.md

 - Try deleting the name of the parameter as well as the value.
 The server will typically handle both cases differently.
 - Follow multi-stage processes through to completion.
 Sometimes tampering with a parameter in one step will have an effect on another step further along in the workflow.
 - Example: remove current pass param from from reset password endpoint and it may update the password to a new one without checking for current pass

-### Know as much about the business logic (and business domain) as you can
-- e.g. 2 discount coupons that reset each others == infinite discount
-- e.g. gift cards + coupons == infinite money